mthenhaus/mcp-registry/docs/aws-sqs-s3-integration.md

 1. Start the registry with SQS enabled
 2. Upload a modified `registry.json` to S3
-3. Send an SQS message with the S3 URI
+3. Send an SQS message with the S3 Object URL
 4. Check the logs for confirmation:
    ```
    Received SQS message: <message-id>